mayankRaghav/pure-angularjs-carousel-slider/README.md

 # pure-angularjs-carousel-slider

 This pure angularjs slider is free from jQuery and any specific CSS.
-It is based on angular's "carousel" directive.
+It is based on bootstarp's `carousel` directive.

 # Dependencies
 * 1. AngularJS